-Following the release of his first solo outing—the excellent “Euphoria Morning” in 1999—Cornell found himself fronting Audioslave with three quarters of the former members of Rage Against the Machine during the years 2001-2007, releasing three albums in the process.
-Audioslave were a commercial success and 2003’s mournful pop/rock requiem “Like a Stone” is undoubtedly Cornell’s finest piece of work with the band.
+Following the release of his first solo outing—the excellent Euphoria Morning in 1999—Cornell found himself fronting Audioslave with three-quarters of the former members of Rage Against the Machine during the years 2001-2007, releasing three albums in the process.
+Audioslave was a commercial success and 2003’s mournful pop/rock requiem “Like a Stone” is undoubtedly Cornell’s finest piece of work with the band.

 Cornell entered rarefied air when he became the first American male artist to write and perform a theme song for the James Bond movie franchise in 2006.
-The fast-paced, “You Know My Name”, from the movie “Casino Royale“, helped to usher in the Daniel Craig era of bond movies.
+The fast-paced, “You Know My Name,” from the movie Casino Royale, helped to usher in the Daniel Craig era of bond movies.

-Following the release of two more solo albums including the much maligned Timbaland produced “Scream” in 2009, Cornell reformed Soundgarden in 2010 and came full circle two years later with the release of the well-received “King Animal” album.
-His final solo offering, “Higher Truth” was released in 2014.
+Following the release of two more solo albums including the much-maligned Timbaland produced Scream in 2009, Cornell reformed Soundgarden in 2010 and came full circle two years later with the release of the well-received King Animal album.
+His final solo offering, Higher Truth, was released in 2014.

-Cornell hailed from Seattle and he was one of the only few grunge front men who was actually born and raised there.
+Cornell hailed from Seattle and he was one of the only few grunge frontmen who was actually born and raised there.
 It is often argued that Seattle is the kind of place that gave rise to the musical hotbed of creativity that it is known for as a result of an overabundance of negative ions in the air.
 This kind of environment helped local artists and musicians to express themselves out of necessity and without restraint.
 Seattle also has a reputation for being wet and gloomy and this backdrop wouldn’t have aided Cornell’s innate feelings of depression.

 Grunge rock seemed to be circumscribed within themes of depression, apathy, alienation, drug use, unemployment, and a lack of faith in the American political system.
-Kurt Cobain did originally want to call Nirvana’s third album “I hate myself and I want to die”, afterall.
+Kurt Cobain did originally want to call Nirvana’s third album “I Hate Myself and I Want to Die,” after all.

-Grunge music has a casualty list of epic proportions: Andy Wood, Shannon Hoon, Kurt Cobain, Layne Staley, Scott Weiland and now Chris Cornell have all succumbed to the sound of the genres death knell.
+Grunge music has a casualty list of epic proportions: Andy Wood, Shannon Hoon, Kurt Cobain, Layne Staley, Scott Weiland, and now Chris Cornell have all succumbed to the sound of the genre's death knell.

 The premature loss of a musical or cultural idol is a harrowing experience and the despair of it all is magnified tenfold when the realization is made that very few are left.
 The real sense of both a looming and foreboding existential crisis sets in, and the emptiness of it all is so tangible that it feels like it can be physically touched with an outstretched arm.

 “He’s been writing about how dark it is inside for him.
-And that’s one of the reasons he connected with millions of people, he was a voice for people that feel like there’s something just not right within themselves.”
-“Yet he rode that, he rode the part that was tearing apart his whole life to make some of the greatest rock and roll music of all time”.
+And that’s one of the reasons he connected with millions of people, he was a voice for people that feel like there’s something just not right within themselves.
+Yet he rode that, he rode the part that was tearing apart his whole life to make some of the greatest rock and roll music of all time.”

 Cornell once stated that: “I was depressed for a long time.
 If you’re depressed long enough, it’s almost a comfort, a state of mind that you’ve made peace with because you’ve been in it so long.
-It’s a very selfish world,”
+It’s a very selfish world.”

-Actors like Robin Williams and Philip Seymour Hoffman; poets such as Sylvia Plath; artists like Kurt Cobain, Ian Curtis and Chris Cornell metaphorically lived their creative lives seemingly balancing on the edges of razorblades or perhaps dangling from the precipices of cliff faces.
+Actors like Robin Williams and Philip Seymour Hoffman; poets such as Sylvia Plath; artists like Kurt Cobain, Amy Winehouse, Ian Curtis and Chris Cornell metaphorically lived their creative lives seemingly balancing on the edges of razor blades or perhaps dangling from the precipices of cliff faces.
 They always seemed to be tethering on the brink of disaster.

 In the end, Chris was unable to fend off his black dog of depression.
 It was a constant presence in his life snarling away at him.
 In his mind, he had reached a point where he could no longer use his music as an outlet to slay and repel his demons.
 Paradoxically, he saw suicide as the ultimate form of victory.

-RIP Chris Cornell.
-1964-2017.
+RIP Chris Cornell, 1964-2017